cyclus/cyclus/INSTALL.rst

 Before going further with the installation procedure be sure you have installed all the required dependencies listed above.
-We have provided detailed instructions `for installing dependencies for the major supported systems`_.
+We have provided detailed instructions for `installing dependencies <DEPENDENCIES.rst>`_ for the major supported systems.

 Default Installation